Matt Smith

 VS

 Same trader, same risk appetite.
 The only variable is information.
-With Google’s unreleased rankings he profited on 22 of 23 bets; trading on public information he was a net loser — including a −$276k loss on an Ethereum ETF market.
-That gap — not the size of the win — is the fingerprint of insider knowledge.
+On Google’s unreleased rankings he won 22 of 23 bets; on everything public he was a net loser, including a −$276k hit on an Ethereum ETF market.
+The distance between those two records is the fingerprint of inside information.

 Cumulative profit & loss